airswap/airswap-cli/README.md

 ### Token Approvals

 Tokens must be approved for trading on the Swap contract.
 This is a one-time transaction for each token.
 To approve the Swap contract to transfer your tokens, use the `yarn token:approve` script for both WETH and DAI addresses above.
 You can check the approval status of any token with the `yarn token:check` script.

+## Important Notes

+- **Locators** - Makers must be accessible at public endpoints shorter than 32 characters in length including a URL scheme.
+For example `https://maker.example.com:8000` or `http://99.84.41.93`.
+- **CORS** - Makers should run their servers with CORS enabled to accept connections from in-browser web applications like AirSwap Instant.
+- **Token Values** - All token values are in the smallest indivisible units of a token (wei).
+- **Nonce Window** - Each order is identified by a unique nonce.
+The "nonce window" is the time within which every order returned will include the same nonce.
+This can be configured to prevent overexposure.
+- **Trading ETH** - Swap only supports tokens, not native ether (ETH).
+To trade ETH it must be wrapped (WETH).